fleekxyz/non-fungible-apps/ui/README.md

 - View the details of the minted site

 ### ⚙️ Requirements
+---

 You'll need to have [nodejs](https://nodejs.org/en/) and [YARN](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable) installed.
-Please do not use NPM for package installation
+Please do not use NPM for package installation.

+Also, don't forget to check the [Getting started section](https://github.com/fleekxyz/contracts/wiki/Getting-Started) on the wiki if you didn't do it yet, cause you need to configure your wallet to be able to mint a site.

 ### 🖥️ Running
+---

 To run the UI localy follow the steps: